 Corporate Bullsh*t

-The skill of spotting false information - rubbish, hogwash, trumpery and, yes, even fake news — is so important these days that scientists have begun serious research on it.
+Spotting false information - rubbish, hogwash, trumpery, and fake news - has become enough of a problem that scientists have begun serious research on it.
 They’re attempting to quantify when and why people spread it, who is susceptible to it, how it affects them, and how people can confront it.

-According to the philosopher and Princeton emeritus professor Harry Frankfurt in his now-classic 2005 book “On Bullshit”, liars at least acknowledge truth exists, bullsh*tters don't care.
+According to philosopher Harry Frankfurt in his 2005 book "On Bullshit", liars at least acknowledge truth exists, bullsh*tters don't care.
 By virtue of this, Frankfurt writes, bullshit is a greater enemy of the truth than lies.

 Corporate bullsh*t can have a positive effect, for example when leaders communicate a vague but inspiring future and employees rally around the vision.
 This is known as a handy supply of manure for fertilizing new ideas and innovation.